 The Souper Bowl of Caring empowers young people – and often the adults who support them — to lead the way in combating hunger.
 Youth decide what local charity will receive the donations and give 100% of everything they collect.
 The Souper Bowl movement has expanded to encourage participating youth also to volunteer time at their chosen charity the Saturday before the big game.

-Participating groups are urged to register online, and pick a charity to receive the donations.
-FAQs and publicity resources are on the website.
+Participating groups can find local food charities online using the Tackle Hunger Map app and pick one to receive the donations.
+Publicity resources are on the website.
 Youth can promote your collection and the larger Souper Bowl of Caring cause on social media by using the hashtag #tacklehunger!